Muses and Bruises - Poems by Fran Lock, Collages by Steev Burgess

 £4.99 (plus £1.00 p&p) ISBN9781907464232

-A new version by Doug Nichols, this book, published under the Manifesto Press/Culture Matters imprint, is a fund-raiser for the Free Ocalan campaign.
+A new version by Doug Nicholls, this book, published under the Manifesto Press/Culture Matters imprint, is a fund-raiser for the Free Ocalan campaign.
 It brings to the attention of modern readers a poem written 5,000 years ago but still with incredible relevance to us today.

 The imprisoned political leader Abdullah Ocalan draws attention to the first Sumerian civilisation built between the Tigris and Euphrates, in the troubled lands today covered by Iraq and Syria.
 This civilisation was forgotten for over 2,000 years, buried under sands, but when it was rediscovered it was realised that the Sumerians had brought to humanity agriculture, architecture, the first writing, the first schools, the first written poetry, the first laws and many other notable inventions.